Duruwilly/crm-dashboard-assessment/README.md

 ### Decisions

 This assessment doesn't really require the need for a global state managememt and as such, the requirement for Context Api wasn't used.
 However, a boilerplate for it was written but it is not used in anywhere.

+### Instructions

+To logout, you can simply click on the arrow icon beside the user profile information at the bottom sidebar of both the mobile and the desktop.